 Data modeling is where most people get into trouble with NoSQL databases.
 They may not know it yet, but bad data modeling and, more specifically, not modeling for your access patterns, will cause pain.
-I have seen it repeatedly with thousands of customers while working for Couchbase, Redis, AWS (DynamoDB), and now Fauna.
-In some NoSQL databases specifically (I won't name names), poor data modeling is the most likely cause of performance dropping and costs going up over time.
-The second one, and related, is when new application requirements come out, and developers don't change the data model to optimize for those...but that is a topic for another post.
+I have seen it repeatedly with thousands of customers while working at Couchbase, Redis, AWS (Amazon DynamoDB), and now Fauna.
+In most NoSQL databases (I won't name names), poor or misguided data modeling is the most likely cause of performance dropping and hard costs going up over time.
+The second one, and related, is when new application requirements come out, and developers neglect to change the data model to optimize for those requirements...but that is a topic for another post.

 How to do NoSQL data modeling successfully

-When data modeling in a NoSQL database, there should be three questions you keep "top of mind" in relation to each of your application's access patterns.
+When data modeling in a NoSQL database, there should be three questions you keep "top of mind" concerning each of your application's access patterns.

 These three questions should guide almost every aspect of how you model your documents, collections, indexes, etc., in a NoSQL database.
 This is a superpower for NoSQL #databases, not a downside!
 NoSQL gives you options and great power, but you must wield that power with deliberate intent toward your application’s access patterns.
 Otherwise, your performance will go down, and your costs will go up.